inpsyde/composer-asset-compiler/docs/010-Packages_Configuration_in_Root.md

 Above, we have defined the configuration once in the `"defaults"` property, and then instructed _Composer Assets Compiler_ to use that configuration for the listed packages.

-To do that, for each package we can use either `"force-defaults"` or `true`.
+To do that, for each package we can use either `"$force-defaults"` or `true`.

 - `true` means: _"if the package has a configuration, use it, otherwise use the defaults"_
-- `force-defaults` means: _"process the assets for this package always using defaults"_
+- `$force-defaults` means: _"process the assets for this package always using defaults"_

 ## Root package is a package

 Please note that the root package is a package.
-Which means it might have assets to compile and so it supports "normal" _Composer Assets Compiler_ such as `"script"`, `"dependencies"`, and such.
+Which means it might have assets to compile, and so it supports "normal" _Composer Assets Compiler_ such as `"script"`, `"dependencies"`, and such.

 ```json
 {